 The services that benefit each individual parent will vary depending on the specifics of the case.
 Ask David Ward about how DCSS can help you and what might be your best course of action.

 Child support that is paid in full and on time is vital to providing a child with basic necessities.
 If you find yourself trapped by the child’s other parent who is not paying child support, there are options available to you.
-Speak with David J. Ward if you are in Duluth or in a surrounding city in Gwinnett County to go over the enforcement options available in the state of Georgia.
+Speak with David J. Ward if you are in Lawrenceville or in a surrounding city in Gwinnett County to go over the enforcement options available in the State of Georgia.
 Call 770-383-1973 or fill out our contact form so you can schedule your REAL Case Analysis.